Key terms at a glance

 - Verifying — it's replaying right now.

 The verdict is either pass or fail, nothing in between — there's no ambiguous middle result.
-For example, if "the login button was pressed but the next screen never loaded," that scenario is recorded as a fail, with the point where it stopped marked.
-And every time verification runs, a screen recording and step-by-step screenshots are saved.
-The result isn't just a single line of text — you can replay the video to see exactly what happened on screen.
-How pass and fail are decided is covered in How verification works.
+For example, if "the login button was pressed but the next screen never loaded," that test is recorded as a fail, with the point where it stopped marked.
+And every time verification runs, a screen recording and step-by-step screenshots are saved — so the result isn't just a single line of text; you can replay the video to see exactly what happened.

 When code drifts from the plan